japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSink.md

 == [[KafkaSink]] KafkaSink

-`KafkaSink` is a link:spark-sql-streaming-Sink.adoc[streaming sink] that link:spark-sql-streaming-KafkaSourceProvider.adoc[KafkaSourceProvider] registers as the `kafka` format.
+`KafkaSink` is a link:spark-sql-streaming-Sink.md[streaming sink] that link:spark-sql-streaming-KafkaSourceProvider.md[KafkaSourceProvider] registers as the `kafka` format.

 [source, scala]
 ----